Konkhra

-Konkhra is a Danish death metal/extreme metal band formed in Køge in 1989.
+Konkhra is a Danish death metal band formed in Køge in 1989.
 Initially named Vicious Circle, they changed their name to Konkhra in 1990.

-Konkhra's back catalog blends death metal, groove metal, mid-tempo, and thrash.
-The name "Konkhra" is derived from the sound that Tom Angelripper from Sodom makes when he introduces the song "Conqueror" on the 1988 album Mortal Way of Live.
+Konkhra blends death metal with groove metal and thrash.
+The name "Konkhra" derives from the sound that Tom Angelripper from Sodom makes when he introduces the song "Conqueror" on the 1988 album Mortal Way of Live.

 History

-1988/1989: The band formed under the name Vicious Circle.

-1990: Their first demo The Vicious Circle was released.

-1991: Their second demo Malgrowth was released.
+The band formed as Vicious Circle in 1988/1989.
+In 1990, they released the demo The Vicious Circle was released, followed in 1991 by their second demo, Malgrowth.

-1992: Their first official record Stranded was released on Progress Records, limited to 3,000 copies.
+Their first official record, 1992's Stranded, was released on Progress Records, limited to 3,000 copies.

-1993: The first full-length album Sexual Affective Disorder was released on Progress Records.

-1995: The album Spit or Swallow was released.
-It was recorded at Sunlight Studio in Stockholm and produced by Dismember drummer Fred Estby and Tomas Skogsberg.
-This record made Konkhra the best-selling band on Progress Records, and the band had one of their career highlights that year at Roskilde Festival for about 10,000 spectators.
-The concert was released on Live Eraser (1996), which was the first real live album of death metal according to Lundemark.
-The band gained popularity in Europe at that time.
+Their first full-length album, Sexual Affective Disorder, was released on Progress Records in 1993.
+In 1995, the album Spit or Swallow was released, recorded at Sunlight Studio in Stockholm and produced by Dismember drummer Fred Estby and Tomas Skogsberg.
+This record made Konkhra the best-selling band on Progress Records, and the band had a career highlights that year at Roskilde Festival, playing for about 10,000 spectators.
+The concert was released on Live Eraser (1996), the first real live album of death metal according to Lundemark.
+The band was popular in Europe at that time.

-1997: The next album was called Weed out the Weak and had James Murphy (ex-Testament, Obituary) on guitar and Chris Kontos (ex-Machine Head, Testament, Exodus) on drums.
+In 1997 came their next album, Weed out the Weak, with guitarist James Murphy (ex-Testament, Obituary) and drummer Chris Kontos (ex-Machine Head, Testament, Exodus).
 The album was released on Metal Blade for the U.S. market.